This post may contain affiliate links. Please see our disclosure policy for details.

 I love a wall of language textbooks.
 They make me feel good, even if I haven’t read them all.

 In fact, 90% of the books I’ve retained over the years have been language books.
-On my last visit to a physical bookstore (in Portland, Oregon), I bought three books, all about Farsi.
+On my last visit to a physical bookstore (in Portland, Oregon), I bought three books, all about Persian.
 Jo bought one on Korean.
 (No, we haven’t read them.
-Farsi and Korean… probably in 2020!)
+Persian and Korean… a goal for 2020!)

 But travelling with a reference textbook or dictionary is impractical, which is why I prefer e-books — on Kindle or in PDF format.